 Wood Storks are social birds that forage in groups and nest in colonies.
 Small groups of storks forage in wetlands, frequently following each other one by one in a line.
 In the late afternoon, when temperatures rise, Wood Storks often take to the sky, soaring on thermals like raptors.
 They nest in tight colonies with egrets and herons and generally show little aggression, but if a bird or mammal threatens them, they may pull their neck in, fluff up their feathers, and walk toward the intruder.
 Threats are also met with bill clattering and jabbing.
 Despite the myth that Wood Storks mate for life, pairs form at the breeding colony and stay together only for a single breeding season.
 Males initially are hostile to the female, but once he accepts her into the territory he starts preening her and offering her sticks.Back to top

-Wood Storks are uncommon in the United States.
-Their populations remained stable from 1966 to 2015, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 450,000.
-The species rates a 12 out of 20 on the Continental Concern Score, which means it is not on the Partners in Flight Watch List and is a species of low conservation concern.
+Wood Storks are uncommon in the United States but their numbers here remained stable from 1966 to 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 450,000 and rates them 12 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 However, because Wood Storks occur only in a small portion of the United States, the U.S. Fish and Wildlife Service lists them as federally threatened.
 Wood Stork populations are vulnerable to changes in water levels.
 During dry years or in years when extensive water diversion projects reduce the amount of standing water below nest trees, a colony may forgo nesting.
-Low water levels can also increase nest predation from terrestrial predators such as raccoons.
-Lower water levels also affect foraging opportunities as fewer prey are available.Back to top
+Low water levels can also increase nest predation from terrestrial predators such as raccoons, and negatively affect foraging opportunities as fewer prey are available.Back to top

 Coulter, M. C., James A. Rodgers Jr., John C. Ogden and F. C. Depkin.
 (1999).
 Wood Stork (Mycteria americana), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.